Northampton Corporation Tramways: History

-A new depot was constructed in St James’ End with provision for 24 cars in a building 120 ft long and 70 ft in two spans of 35 ft with six lines of rails.
+A new depot was constructed in St James’ End with the provision for 24 cars in a building 120 ft long and 70 ft in two spans of 35 ft with six lines of rails.
 The back of the building was closed with a temporary end to provide for future extensions.
 The power generating station was constructed at the refuse destructor site in Castle Street.
 The generating station was equipped with two 200 kW sets in duplicate with a 120 kW set for taking light loads.
 Construction of both started in October 1903.

-The work of converting the permanent way into an electric tramway system started on 20 January 1904 when contractors began to lay new lines on Wellingborough Road.
-The first electric service started on Thursday 21 July 1904 when an inauguration ceremony was held in Mercers’ Row.
+The work of converting the permanent way into an electric tramway system started on 20 January 1904, when contractors began to lay new lines on Wellingborough Road.
+The first electric service started on Thursday 21 July 1904, when an inauguration ceremony was held in Mercers’ Row.
 The inaugural car carried the Mayoress and departed along Abington Street to St Matthew’s Church, followed by two other cars.
 They then returned and ran to the other terminus at Franklin’s Gardens.
-By the end of the day all 20 cars were running in service.
+By the end of the day, all 20 cars were running in service.